aliyun/terraform-provider-alicloud/website/docs/r/launch_template.html.markdown

         - cloud_essd: ESSD cloud Disks.

         Default to `cloud_efficiency`.
-    * `encrypted` -(Optional, Bool, Force New) Encrypted the data in this disk.
+    * `encrypted` -(Optional, Bool) Encrypted the data in this disk.

         Default to false
-    * `snapshot_id` - (Optional, Force New) The snapshot ID used to initialize the data disk.
+    * `snapshot_id` - (Optional) The snapshot ID used to initialize the data disk.
 If the size specified by snapshot is greater that the size of the disk, use the size specified by snapshot as the size of the data disk.
-    * `delete_with_instance` - (Optional, Force New) Delete this data disk when the instance is destroyed.
+    * `delete_with_instance` - (Optional) Delete this data disk when the instance is destroyed.
 It only works on cloud, cloud_efficiency, cloud_ssd and cloud_essd disk.
 If the category of this data disk was ephemeral_ssd, please don't set this param.

         Default to true
-    * `description` - (Optional, Force New) The description of the data disk.
+    * `description` - (Optional) The description of the data disk.
-* `tags` - (Optional, ForceNew) A mapping of tags to assign to the resource.
+* `tags` - (Optional) A mapping of tags to assign to the resource.
     - Key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It cannot be a null string.
     - Value: It can be up to 128 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It can be a null string.